Best Free Tutorials For Learning Color Grading In DaVinci Resolve

 3. How To Use The Tracker in DaVinci Resolve by MiesnerMedia

-DaVinci Resolve has an excellent built-in tracker that can be used for a lot of things (like the poles in the first video).
+DaVinci Resolve has an excellent built-in tracker that can be used for many things (like the poles in the first video).

-Here Theo from MiesnerMedia goes more in-depth with the capabilities of the tracker and you get to see how you can use it for creating highlights on the faces of moving subjects, which is super handy e.g. if you’re shooting a lot of corporate interviews and stuff.
+Here, Theo from MiesnerMedia goes more in-depth with the tracker’s capabilities, and you get to see how you can use it for creating highlights on the faces of moving subjects, which is super handy, e.g. if you’re shooting a lot of corporate interviews and stuff.

 Mind you, Theo is using DaVinci Resolve 14, so it might look slightly different from yours, but the same principles still apply.